parkerdonat/MergeConflict/README.md

 # MergeConflict
-A simple iOS application repository to demonstrate Git-Flow and handling hljhklkjhlkjhkljhkljhkj Merge Conflicts.
+A simple iOS application jhkjhkljhkljhlkj repository to demonstrate Git-Flow and handling hljhklkjhlkjhkljhkljhkj Merge Conflicts.
 ## This change was made by al;djfkljasdlkfjl;aksdjfl;kajsdflkja;ls Parker.

 #Why is this not working?